 3. Release notes that are too long

-Because organizations are busy.
-Product managers have a lot on their plates, especially when they’re readying a product release.
-And the release notes that accompany those product rollouts just never seem like a high priority.
+Because organizations are busy, product managers have many on their plates, especially when they’re readying a product release.
+And the release notes that accompany those product rollouts never seem like a high priority.

-But like we said, that’s a missed opportunity for a great communication with your user base.
+But like we said, that’s a missed opportunity for great communication with your user base.

 The 404 Error Example

 The common “page not found” error offers another helpful example of what we’re talking about.
-Chances are most of the times you encounter an error message when you try navigating to a web page that can’t be loaded, those pages look like this…
+Chances are, most of the time, you encounter an error message when you try navigating to a web page that can’t be loaded; those pages look like this…

 Not exactly awful.
 But it’s also a missed opportunity to make a real connection with the site’s visitor.
-Look at how the Disney website treats a visitor who requests a page that the site can’t load…
+For example, look at how the Disney website treats a visitor who requests a page that the site can’t load…

-Even though they can’t access the page they were looking for, users won’t find this moment a total loss.
-Because Disney has treated them to a fun little gift, one that’s totally consistent with their brand.
+Even though they can’t access the page, they were looking for, and users won’t find this moment a total loss because Disney has treated them to a fun little gift, one that’s totally consistent with their brand.

-You can think of your product release notes in a similar way.
+You can think of your product release notes similarly.
 Yes, many of your users won’t ever read them (just as most visitors to the Disney site won’t ever find this page).
 But when you publish those notes, why not make them as readable, interesting, and fun for your customers as you possibly can?

 (By the way, if you’d like some ideas and inspiration for making your site’s page-not-found message more engaging, check out this great CreativeBloq post on brilliantly designed 404 error pages.)